euank/advent-of-nix-2025/README.md

 ## Advent of Nix 2025

-This is my solutions to Advent of Code (2025) in pure nix.
+These are my solutions to Advent of Code (2025) in pure nix.

 ### Running solutions